Witiko/doctoral-thesis/main.md

 information retrieval.

-In 2017, @bojanowski2017enriching developed the fastText subtoken shallow log-bilinear language model and showed that it was more accurate than general shallow log-bilinear language models on word analogy tasks.
+In 2017, @bojanowski2017enriching developed the fastText subtoken shallow log-bilinear language model and demonstrated that it was more accurate than general shallow log-bilinear language models on word analogy tasks.
 However,
-@krstowski2018equation did not use a subtoken language model to train their token embeddings and they did not compare their token embeddings to subtoken language models.
+@krstowski2018equation did not use a subtoken language model to train their token embeddings, nor did they compare their token embeddings to subtoken language models.

 In 2019, @reimers2019sentencebert developed the Sentence BERT deep neural network language model and achieved state-of-the-art accuracy with its sentence embeddings on semantic text similarity tasks.
-However, they did not evaluate their sentence embeddings on information retrieval, because the Sentence BERT uses dense attention and therefore can only embed short sentences, not the full-length documents that are commonly used in information retrieval tasks.
+However, they did not evaluate their sentence embeddings on information retrieval because the Sentence BERT uses dense attention and therefore can only embed short sentences, as opposed to the full-length documents that are commonly used in information retrieval tasks.
 Additionally, Sentence BERT has never been used to train joint sentence embeddings of text and math or evaluated on math information retrieval.